Software Defined Receiver

 , “SDR Console” uses an expiring license scheme.
 So whatever version you are using it turns into pumpkin

 sooner or later.
-Not a good scenario here in our view (in fact totally unacceptable).
+Not a good scenario here in our view (in fact totally unacceptable to the author).

 *** Dynamic Range / Sensitivity and General Performance ***